Insurance Regulations

 Similarly, certain information is to accompany advertisements where the Minister considers, having consulted with the Authority, that it is in the interest of the policyholders or potential policyholders.

 The legislation provides for enforcement notices.
 The Authority may undertake enforcement where it is of the opinion that the insurer is contravening provisions of the legislation or is likely to do so again.
-The Authority may take a number of steps to have a contravention rectified.
-It may apply to the High Court, if necessary, to require compliance.

 The tax credit was €200 for persons between 50 and 60 years, €500 for 60 and 70 years, €950 for 70 and 80 years, and €1,175 for persons over 80 years.

-The age-related tax credit cannot exceed the amount of the payment made in respect of the insured person for that year.
-The tax credit is given through tax relief at source when the insurance is paid to the authorised insurer.
 The premium paid is reduced by the amount of the age-related tax credit, giving relief to persons paying the premium.
 The authorised insurer is repaid the equivalent amount of age-related tax credit on submitting a claim to the Revenue Commissioners.
 Regulations cover the administrative aspects of the relief.
 There is provision for recovery of refunds made to authorise insurers where they are not entitled to them.

 There was a levy payable under the stamp duty legislation.
 The levy was €160 for each adult life and €53 for each child life.
-It is not imposed on restricted membership providers and outpatient GP products and plans.
-It was payable for each year 2009, 2010 and 2011.

-The risk equalisation scheme replaced the interim scheme of age-related tax credits on 1st January 2013.
+The Health Insurance (Amendment) Act 2012 risk equalisation scheme replaced the interim scheme of age-related tax credits on 1st January 2013.
 The purpose of the Health Insurance Acts ( set out above) is access to health insurance for consumers on the basis of no differentiation of age, sex, or health status is provided for.

 The Health Insurance Authority may make regulations to carry this function into effect.

-It makes provisions to prevent variation of health insurance premiums by reference to health, risk status, age, sex or frequency of use.
+The 2012 Act makes provisions to prevent variation of health insurance premiums by reference to health, risk status, age, sex or frequency of use.

 New types of health insurance contracts and changes to existing contracts must be notified to the HIA.
-This may affect the risk equalisation stamp duty provision applicable.
-A0 days\’ notice is required where a registered provider wishes to offer a new product.
-Subject to the 90 day period, changes in the material benefits to existing products other than premium charges would be permitted to take effect only after the following year.
-Certain changes are allowed notwithstanding this.
+This may affect the applicable risk equalisation stamp duty provision.
+A notice is required when a registered provider wishes to offer a new product.

 Non-advanced products can be changed insofar as there is no increase to the benefits payable in respect of private hospital accommodation in a private hospital.
-Advanced products can be changed to increase benefits payable.
+Advanced products can be changed to increase the benefits payable.

-An insurer must maintain the price of a health insurance contract for 90 days..
-Changes to premium payable are allowed subject to 30 days\’ notice and the new price must be maintained for 90 days.
+An insurer must maintain the price of a health insurance contract for 90 days.
+Changes to premium payable are allowed subject to 30 days’ notice, and the new price must be maintained for 90 days.
 Where a product is being maintained in the market for 90 days, it can be withdrawn.

 - the principal objective of the legislation,